My Favorite Yellow Thai Curry

 Mae Ploy curry past container on a white background.

-Curry paste is the entire secret to this recipe, so we’ll kick things off here.
-This isn’t sponsored or anything, this Mae Ploy brand is simply the best curry paste I’ve ever purchased.
-Not only does the flavor take your curries to the ‘next level’, there’s no additives, dyes, or added sugar.
+This yellow curry paste is the entire secret to this recipe, so we’ll kick things off here.
+This Mae Ploy brand is simply the best curry paste I’ve ever purchased.
+Not only does the flavor take your curries to the ‘next level’, but there are also no additives, dyes, or added sugar.

 It’s a lot of curry paste per container, so if you don’t make curry very often, split it with someone else.
 Or you can freeze it in ice cube trays, then place the curry paste cubes into a sealed container to freeze.